camunda/camunda-docs/docs/self-managed/platform-deployment/index.md

 ## Components

-Camunda Platform 8 includes the following components:
+Camunda Platform 8 includes the following components as Java Applications:

-* Zeebe Broker and Gateway (Java Application)
+* Zeebe Broker and Gateway
-* Operate (Java Application, requiring Elasticsearch)
+* Operate (requiring Elasticsearch)
-* Tasklist (Java Application, requiring Elasticsearch)
+* Tasklist (requiring Elasticsearch)
-* Optimize (Java Application, requiring Elasticsearch)
+* Optimize (requiring Elasticsearch)
-* Identity (Java Application, requiring Keycloak)
+* Identity (requiring Keycloak)

 Depending on your needs, you might not need all of the above components to successfully use Camunda Platform 8.